What is an Insured?

 How to become an insured

 When you put your policy in place, you and the insurance provider agree on an amount of coverage, i.e., the policy benefit.
-For life insurance, this is the death benefit the people you choose will receive when you pass away.
+For life insurance, this is the death benefit the people you choose (the beneficiary) will receive when you pass away.

 Then, your insurance provider sets your premiums, or the amount you’ll need to pay in order to keep the policy active.
 You will usually pay these premiums on a regular basis, like monthly or quarterly.